-Satisfactory Academic Progress (SAP) is the level of academic progress necessary for a student to be in good academic standing with the College.
-This is defined as a cumulative grade point average of 2.00 or higher in any given program of study and meeting PACE and Maximum Time Frame (MTF) requirements as defined by the SAP Policy of the Financial Aid Office (PACE and MTF requirements only apply to students receiving financial aid).
+Satisfactory Academic Progress (SAP) is the level of academic progress necessary for a student to be in good academic standing and/or good financial aid standing with the College.
+Good academic standing with the college is defined as a cumulative grade point average (Graduation GPA) of 2.00 or higher in any given program of study.
+Graduation GPA calculations allow for all provisions under the academic forgiveness policy previously cited.
+Good financial aid standing requires a cumulative grade point average (SAP GPA) of 2.00 or higher in any given program of study and meeting PACE and Maximum Time Frame (MTF) requirements as defined by the SAP Policy of the Financial Aid Office (SAP GPA and PACE and MTF requirements only apply to students receiving financial aid).
+SAP GPA calculations do NOT allow for academic forgiveness for repeated courses (according to federal and state guidelines).
+SAP for academic and financial standing purposes will be evaluated by the registrar and Financial Aid Office at the end of every term of enrollment (fall, spring and/or summer).